ontodev/robot/docs/validate.md

 * The following rule types are called _presence_ rule types.
 They place restrictions on whether a cell in a given column can have data or not, and may take a value of either `true` (equivalently: `t`, `yes`, `y`) or `false` (equivalently: `f`, `no`, `n`).
 If no truth value is supplied, `true` is assumed.

     * is-required
         * When set to `true`, this indicates that cells in this column should have data, possibly conditional upon an optional when-clause.
-E.g. `is-required (when %2 subclass-of 'vaccine')`
+E.g. `is-required (when 'Crotalus atrox' subclass-of 'vaccine')`
     * is-excluded
         * When set to `true`, this indicates that cells in this column must be empty, possibly conditional upon an optional when-clause.
-E.g. `is-excluded (when %2 subclass-of 'vaccine')`
+E.g. `is-excluded (when 'Crotalus atrox' subclass-of 'vaccine')`

 * The following rule types are called _query_ rule types.
 They involve queries to the reasoner.
-Consider the example rule `%2 <query-type> %3`.
+Consider the example rule `<query-type> 'vaccine'`.
 Given the query types below, we have the following corresponding reasoner queries:

     * subclass-of
-        * queries the reasoner to verify that the class %2 is a subclass of the class %3
+        * queries the reasoner to verify that the class represented in the current cell is a subclass of the class 'vaccine'
     * direct-subclass-of
-        * queries the reasoner to verify that the class %2 is a direct subclass of the class %3
+        * queries the reasoner to verify that the class represented in the current cell is a direct subclass of the class 'vaccine'
     * superclass-of
-        * queries the reasoner to verify that the class %2 is a superclass of the class %3
+        * queries the reasoner to verify that the class represented in the current cell is a superclass of the class 'vaccine'
     * direct-superclass-of
-        * queries the reasoner to verify that the class %2 is a direct superclass of the class %3
+        * queries the reasoner to verify that the class represented in the current cell is a direct superclass of the class 'vaccine'
     * equivalent-to
-        * queries the reasoner to verify that the class %2 is equivalent to the class %3
+        * queries the reasoner to verify that the class represented in the current cell is equivalent to the class 'vaccine'
     * instance-of
-        * queries the reasoner to verify that the individual %2 is an instance of the class %3
+        * queries the reasoner to verify that the individual represented in the current cell is an instance of the class 'vaccine'
     * direct-instance-of
-        * queries the reasoner to verify that the individual %2 is a direct instance of the class %3
+        * queries the reasoner to verify that the individual represented in the current cell is a direct instance of the class 'vaccine'

 #### Further notes on `<rule>` and `<when-rule>`